Everything You Need to Know About a Pinky Toe Bunion

 Can you straighten a pinky toe bunion without surgery?

-No, you cannot completely straighten a pinky toe bunion (tailor's bunion or bunionette) without surgery once the bony bump has formed.
-This is because the bunion is caused by an underlying misalignment of the bones in your pinky toe joint.
-Conservative measures cannot directly reverse this misalignment.
+No, you cannot make a pinky toe bunion (tailor's bunion or bunionette) fully go away without surgery once the bump is there.
+This is because the bump happens when the bones in the pinky toe joint do not line up as they should.
+Things you do at home cannot fix how the bones are set.

 What causes little toe bunions?